Mint-System/Odoo-Build/README.md

 **Initialize and start Odoo from source**

-Run database container only
+Run database container only.

 ```bash
 task start db
 ```

-Initialize database
+Initialize database.

 ```bash
 task init-db
 ```

-Start Odoo from source
+Start Odoo from source.

 ```bash
 task start native
 ```

-Open browser to [http://localhost:8069](http://localhost:8069) and login with `admin:admin`.
+The browser will be opened automatically.

 **Create a new module from source**